-- 38. Insecurity and localised conflict, in the drylands as elsewhere, are often interwoven with processes of redistribution of assets and competition over the same resources.
-Common explanatory frameworks emphasise lack of resources; less frequently an imbalance in access rights, or individuals' decisions that disregard the potential consequence to the community, especially in contexts where customary institutions of governance have been weakened while modern-state institutions are still only nominal.
-Dryland systems of production and livelihoods that developed along complementary paths, now use the environment in the same way, therefore needing the same resources.
+- Insecurity and localized conflict, in the drylands as elsewhere, are often interwoven 38. with processes of redistribution of assets and competition over the same resources.
+Common explanatory frameworks emphasize lack of resources; less frequently an imbalance in access rights, or individuals' decisions that disregard the potential consequence to the community, especially in contexts where customary institutions of governance have been weakened while modern-state institutions are still only nominal.
+Dryland systems of production and livelihoods that developed along complementary paths now use the environment in the same way and therefore need the same resources.
 Small and medium-scale producers face the threat of a vicious circle of impoverishment and reduced mobility, as sedentary life leads to reduced opportunities for pastoral strategies and increased costs (e.g. for feed and water).
-In some areas, a generalised sense of neglect and frustration vis-à-vis an institutional environment historically geared to serve the interests of crop-farming and settlers-and, increasingly, urban investors-can be easily exploited by particular groups for political or personal interest27. - 39.
+In some areas, a generalized sense of neglect and frustration vis-à-vis an institutional environment historically geared to serve the interests of crop-farming and settlers-and, increasingly, urban investors-can be easily exploited by particular groups for political or personal interest.27 - 39.
 When pastoral systems decline in the drylands, vast and remote spaces previously populated with civil society become 'empty' and ungoverned.
-The possible consequences of this scenario became clearer in the early 2000s, when international organised crime and radical jihadist groups penetrated these relatively empty spaces, especially in Saharan/Sahelian Africa.
-The subsequent intensification of insecurity, with open conflict in Mali and several other Saharan countries, has important implications on the ability of states to manage their territories.
-The value of pastoralism too became clearer, reflected in the cost of losing it, as the international community looked at the budget for reconstructing Mali as a state and stabilising the Sahara28.
-International interest is now turning to the positive role that can be played by vibrant mobile pastoral economies in populating and 'monitoring' remote areas.
+The possible consequences of this scenario became clearer in the early 2000s, when international organized crime and radical jihadist groups penetrated these relatively